 But this movement requires more attention to detail than you might think.
 And if your form isn't on point, you won't get the most out of this awesome ab exercise.
 Here, Anthony Crouchelli, celebrity trainer and creator of The .1Method, breaks down the most common bicycle crunch mistakes, plus offers tips on how to nail the perfect form.

-First, Master Proper Bicycle Crunch Form
+How to Nail Proper Bicycle Crunch Form

 - Begin lying face up with your knees bent at 90 degrees over your hips and your hands clasped behind your head.